Arcus-3d/P1-Drag-feeder/README.md

 ## P1-Drag-tape-feeder

-This project is an open source, modular, 3D printable Lego compatible drag feeder.
+This project is a modular 3D printable Lego compatible drag feeder for pick and place machines.

 ![feeder.png](images/feeder.png)

-Lego pins are spaced at exactly 8mm, and this mounting system lets you do half widths which gives you an indexed solution for 4mm widths.
+Lego pins are spaced at exactly 8mm.
+SMT tapes come in increments of 4mm.
+This mounting system is designed to snap to a Lego sheet at full or half widths, which then gives you an indexed solution for 4mm widths.
-This lets you pick any required tape width and quickly build a feeder using a Lego base sheet to match.
+This lets you pick any required tape width and quickly and accurately build a custom feeder, using a Lego base sheet.

 ![parts.png](images/parts.png)
-Each component block is printed as two parts and then snapped together.
-The base part controls the tape depth, and the cover parts let you choose what configuration you want.
+Each component block is printed as two parts and then snapped or glued together.
+The base controls the maximum tape depth you want to support, and the covers let you choose whatever configuration you want.

 The [Arcus-3D-P1 Drag tape feeder](https://hackaday.io/project/160857) is open source hardware.
 This github repository hosts the [OpenSCAD](http://www.openscad.org) source and the rendered STL images for quick access.